Doctoral Internship in

 For more information on competency areas for evaluation and exit criteria, please refer to the Internship Training Handbook.

 Evaluation, Disciplinary Actions, Appeals and Grievance Procedures are available in the Internship Training Handbook.
-Further information is available in the Traing Policies and Procedures.
+Further information is available in the Training Policies and Procedures.

-Candidates must be enrolled in an APA-accredited Doctoral program in counseling or clinical psychology or a closely related area.
-All of the formal coursework and comprehensive examinations for the doctorate should be completed, including all supervised practicum courses.
-It is strongly recommended, but not required that applicants have completed at minimum their dissertation proposal by the time of the internship interview.
+Candidates must be enrolled in an APA-accredited doctoral program in counseling or clinical psychology or a closely related area.
+All of the formal coursework and comprehensive examinations for the doctorate must be completed, including all supervised practicum courses.
+It is strongly recommended, but not required that applicants have completed their dissertation proposal by the time of the internship interview, as it is required that the dissertation proposal be defended by the time internship begins in August.
 A complete description of the entrance criteria is provided in the handbook.

 Internship begins on August 1st.